What Are Hospital Billing Services?

 DRG Validation & Accuracy

-Review of DRG assignments to ensure the principal diagnosis, procedures, and complications accurately reflect case severity and maximize appropriate reimbursement.
+Review of DRG assignments to ensure the principal diagnosis, procedures, and complications accurately reflect case severity and increase appropriate reimbursement.

 Outpatient APC & ASC Billing